Fighting For People Facing Prosecution

 A criminal conviction may have serious and long-term consequences for your life, including your job and educational prospects and your reputation.
 If you have been charged with a crime or believe that you are under suspicion, you should consult Columbia criminal defense lawyer Dan Pingelton for guidance and representation.
 He can zealously advocate for your rights at every step of the way, fighting to minimize the impact of the charges or investigation.

-At the Pingelton Law Firm, we handle a wide range of criminal matters for Missouri residents, including those involving violent crimes, drug offenses, domestic violence, DUI/DWI, white collar crimes, theft offenses, sex crimes, and juvenile crimes.
-We are experienced in proceedings in both state and federal courts.
+At the Pingelton Law Firm, Dan Pingelton handles a wide range of criminal matters for Missouri residents, including those involving violent crimes, drug offenses, domestic violence, DUI/DWI, white collar crimes, theft offenses, sex crimes and juvenile crimes.
+He is experienced in proceedings in both state and federal courts.
 Dan Pingelton also can assist you if you need a family law or personal injury attorney to protect your interests.

 In all criminal cases, a defendant is presumed to be innocent until and unless they are proven guilty.
 The prosecutor bears the burden of proof to establish that the accused is guilty beyond a reasonable doubt.
 In Missouri, this burden is the most stringent legal standard, requiring that a jury or judge does not have any doubt rooted in logic after carefully considering all of the evidence.
 Each element of the crime must be proved beyond a reasonable doubt, which usually means that the prosecution must show that the defendant not only committed the alleged acts but also had a certain level of intent in committing them.

 If you or a loved one is facing a criminal charge, you can rely on Columbia criminal defense attorney Dan Pingelton to provide the experienced and vigorous representation that you need.
-With over 30 years of experience, he understands how to protect the rights of his clients at every stage of the criminal justice system.
+With over 34 years of experience, he understands how to protect the rights of his clients at every stage of the criminal justice system.
 The Pingelton Law Firm also represents people in Jefferson City, Boonville, Fulton, and Moberly, among other Missouri communities.
-For a free initial consultation about your case, call us at 573-283-0817 or contact us online.
-We also are available if you need guidance or representation from a personal injury or family law attorney.
+For a free initial consultation about your case, call Dan Pingelton at 573-283-0817 or contact him online.
+He also is available if you need guidance or representation from a personal injury or family law attorney.